janmax/Hallgrim/README.md

     }
     ```

-It is possible to include gaps withing code blocks.
+It is possible to include gaps within code blocks.